wl-net/arcus-k8s/README.md

 Then apply the new configuration:

-To install updates for Kubernetes components like cert-mangaer, do:
+To install updates for Kubernetes components like cert-manager, do:

 `./arcuscmd.sh install`

+NOTE: this make take some time, as pods terminate and restart.

 To update arcus configuration, do: